Visiting Walt Disney World in January | magicintheplanning.com

 • January prices tend to be less overall.
 Park prices, hotel prices, and airfare prices are typically lower in January as it isn’t a peak travel time.
 Disney is also known to offer discounts and incentives for January, so be on the lookout for these when planning your vacation!

 • There will most likely be refurbishments.
-Because January sees fewer crowds, Disney often uses this time to refurbish certain attractions.
-This includes some of the bigger water attractions like Splash Mountain.
+Because January sees fewer crowds, Disney often uses this time to refurbish certain attractions… particularly water attractions due to the cooler temperatures.

 • New Year’s, Martin Luther King, Jr. Day, and the Walt Disney World Marathon weekend tend to be busier times for Walt Disney World.
 If you’re visiting in January to avoid the crowds, be sure to avoid these weekends.